Top Sights for 3 days in the Cradle of the Renaissance

 Have 72 hours in Florence and wondering what to see?
-Did you just buy the Firenze Card and want to get the most out it and see as much as possible?
+Did you just buy the Firenze Card (which is valid for 72 hours) and want to get the most out it and see as much as possible?

-If you're wondering how to organize your 3 days in Florence, we have a proposed itinerary below of what you can try to see in those 3 days.... obviously, if you have more time, you can see everything at a slower pace or even add more.
-Our suggested itinerary has a mixture of museums and time spent outdoors so you can enjoy Florence.
-You can, of course, also mix up the order of the days ;)
+If you're wondering how to organize your 3 days in Florence, we have a proposed itinerary of what you can try to see in those short days.
+Obviously, if you have more time, you can see everything at a slower pace or even add stops to your itinerary.
+Our suggestions combine both the top museums in the city with time spent outdoors enjoying the monuments and sights that are spread across all of Florence.
+You can, of course, also mix up the order of the days we suggest ;)

 - the church of Orsanmichele * (free)